-For management purposes, the Group is organised into two major operating divisions - Telecommunications and BATM Medical.
+Information reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance focuses on the types of goods or services delivered or provided, and in respect of two major operating divisions - Telecommunications and BATM Medical.
 These divisions are the basis on which the Group reports its primary segment information.
 The principal products and services of each of these divisions are as follows:

-Telecommunications -mostly includes the research and development, production and marketing of data communication products in the field of local and wide area networks and premises management systems.
+Telecommunications - mostly includes the research and development, production and marketing of data communication products in the field of local and wide area networks and premises management systems.
 Sales for this segment are global.

-BATM Medical - engaged in the research and development, production, marketing and distribution of medical products, primarily laboratory diagnostic equipment.
+BATM Medical - engaged in the research and development, production, marketing and distribution of medical products, primarily laboratory diagnostic equipment and sterilization equipment.
 Sales for this segment are primarily in Europe.